 This is the single most misunderstood and underrepresented factor in all emergency planning (civilian, government, and military alike) when discussing a long-term grid-down event, primarily, because it's never happened in this country before.
-The planning of how to provide food to the populace without electricity is so overwhelmingly inconceivable, oftentimes, it is just ignored.
-However, to ignore human hunger in your planning doesn't make the threat go away or disappear and is ignored to the peril of the overall plan itself.
-Without question, the most devastating effect an EMP would have on the US population would be the destruction of the food distribution network followed closely by the loss of interstate trucking.
+The planning of how to provide food to the populace without electricity is so overwhelmingly inconceivable that is oftentimes just ignored.
+However, to ignore human starvation in your planning doesn't make the threat go away or disappear; it is ignored to the peril of the plan itself Without question, the most devastating effect a national grid down event would have on the US population would be the destruction of the food distribution network followed closely by the loss of interstate trucking.
 Many aspects of a nationwide grid-down event are debatable.
 Which electronics will, or will, not be harmed is debatable.
 Which percentage of cars will, or will not, run is debatable.
 What is not debatable: it will be fundamentally impossible to feed all 320 million Americans spread out over the 3.8 million square miles without electricity and interstate trucking.
-It can not happen.
-You will not even be able to feed a single, major metropolitan city without electricity.
+It cannot happen.
+You will not be able to feed a single, major metropolitan city without electricity.

-Many people just assume that "country folk" in small towns will be just fine in a grid-down scenario.
+Many people just assume that "country folk" in small towns will be fine in a grid-down scenario.
 It's not true.
 Maybe 100 years ago that would hold true, but not today.
 I have found that most small, country towns are every bit as reliant on electricity as big towns.
 If they knew the exact date of the attack and had a year to prepare for it then, yes, they could do it and they would spend the money preparing for that day.
-However, even if you had the farming infrastructure in place, you still need to feed those 1,000 people for three months until your crops begin to grow.
+However, even if you had the farming infrastructure in place, you still need to feed those 1,000 people for three months (minimum) until your crops begin to grow (assuming the grid down event happened in spring and not the dead of winter).
 One thousand people eat a LOT of food every day.
 No food is the problem!

 When most people consider the loss of electricity, their brain quickly moves to the lights going out, public water not working, and their heat and/or air conditioning not working in their home for a few hours.
-When you tell someone, they could be without power for a year or longer, they extrapolate their previous experience(s) out over a year and typically consider additional inconveniences like not having TV, internet, Social Media access, and waiting in long lines at the gas pumps.
-They quickly determine that life without electricity would "really suck".
-Rarely, do they ever consider the total and utter chaos and their own family slowly dying of starvation to be part of the longer-term
+When you tell someone that they could be without power for a year or longer, they extrapolate their previous experience(s) out over a year and typically consider additional inconveniences like not having TV, internet, Social Media access, and waiting in long lines at the gas pumps.
+They quickly determine that life without electricity would "really suck."
+Rarely, do they